minimalweb/minimalCSS/readme.md

 Sizes are always written in short form like this:

-As a modifier to an object or component: `o-grid--s`, `c-avatar--xl`
+As part of an object class name: `grid-s` as a modifier to a component: `avatar avatar--xl`
 Or as part of a single helper class name: `h-tp-m`

 Usually you will have the following range of sizes: `xs, s, m, l, xl, xxl` while `m` is usually the default size.